wlong0827/pluralize/README.md

 4. Click on "Load unpacked Extension" and select the folder named "pluralize" inside of your unzipped downloaded folder.
 IMPORTANT: do not upload the entire unzipped folder; only the interior folder named "pluralize".
 5. You should now see in the top right hand corner of your browser the Pluralize chrome extension.
 Click on it to get started!

+### Known Issues
+The asychronous loading is known to have some timing issues communicating with the Facebook server.
+As a result, sometimes the data is not ready to display by the time the graphics are rendered.
+To fix this, simply click on the Chrome extension again in a new tab.
+This second time should allow a much faster load time since results are cached in the browser.
+In rare cases, it may require 3-4 tries before the yellow curve (representing personal statistics) shows alongside the red curve (the world's religious demographics)

 ## Technical Description
 ### Data Collection
 The primary data used by the app was page likes on Facebook.
 We developed methods of figuring out what pages a specific Facebook user has liked through careful analysis of the web page's source.
 Pages and users were tracked by their Graph ID.